shuaianuoe/guarded-counterfactual/README.md

 python test_stream.py
 ```

-Testing other CPC variants is also simple.
+Testing other variants is also simple.
 For instance, if you want to test maxmin and maxsum, just run below script:
 ```
 python test_max_min_sum.py
 ```